 4.1.
 Governance structure

-The following illustration sets out the NCT's governance structures.
+The following illustration sets out the NCT's governance structures in order to ensure checks and balances in the decision making processes of the institution in compliance with its legislative mandate.

 Figure 4: NCT Governance Structures